elytre/elytre/README.md

 - a `styles.css` stylesheet to customize your site's appearance (see [Stylesheet file specification](#stylesheet-file-specification) below).

-Optionnaly, you can add cover images in a `covers` folder in your project's directory.
-Image file names must match the following pattern: `{ean}.jpg` (e.g.
+Optionnaly, you can add to your project directory:

+- a `public` directory containing assets that will be copied to the build directory and can be referenced from your `styles.css` or `site.yaml` files
-`9781234567890.jpg`), and each ean in an image file name must match the ean of a product described in the catalog.
+- a `covers` directory containing cover images.
+Image file names must match the following pattern: `{ean}.jpg` (e.g. `9781234567890.jpg`), and the ean in an image file name must match the ean of a product described in the catalog.

 ### Site config file specification